JagsJulia/Jags.jl/README.md

 ## Purpose

 This is a very preliminary package to use Jags from Julia.
-Right now the template has been tested on Mac OSX 10.9.3 and Julia 0.3-rc4.
+Right now the template has been tested on Mac OSX 10.9.3 and 10.10beta and Julia 0.3.
 Some testing has taken place on Windows.

-Version 0.0.0- contains several examples for Jags (and equivalent Mamba versions).
+Version 0.0.4 contains several examples for Jags.

 For more info on Jags, please go to <http://mcmc-jags.sourceforge.net>.